The best country Christmas cards for sporting festive cheer - The Field

 The Injured Jockeys Fund

-This year’s design, ‘Arriving at Ascot’ by David ‘Mouse’ Cooper was specially painted for the Injured Jockeys Fund.
-Cards come in packs of 10 and it is possible to personalise them.
+The Injured Jockeys Fund Christmas cards are now, incredibly, in their 54th year of production.
+This year’s design, ‘Silent Footfall’ has been specially painted for the Fund by renowned equine artist, Daniel Crane.
+The cards are printed on FSC accredited sustainable forest card, and it is possible to personalise them.
 All proceeds will go towards the fund’s important work providing support to jockeys past or present who are injured, unable to ride or generally in need.

 Price: £7.50 for a pack of 10 cards